MHamzaS45/Collection-of-Python-Projects/Messages from the Four Emperors /README.md

 The game ends automatically after all four emperors have been visited and their messages decrypted.

----

-## ✨ Notes

-* The project intentionally uses simple file handling and encryption for educational clarity.
-* The ROT13 cipher is symmetric—encrypting and decrypting use the same function.
-* The missing trailing comma in the `LOCATIONS` dictionary is there.
-Seasoned programmers know why 😉

----

 ## 📌 Purpose

-This is a **personal learning project**, created to practice and apply knowledge on:
+This is a **learning project**, created to practice and apply knowledge on:

 * Python fundamentals
 * File I/O and Handling